code-distortion/adapt/README.md

 > The article [Adapt - A Database Preparation Tool](https://www.code-distortion.net/articles/adapt-a-database-preparation-tool/) provides an introduction to this package.

-> The online-book [Test Database Speed Improvements - A Detailed Look](https://www.code-distortion.net/articles/test-database-speed-improvements-a-detailed-look/) explains the concepts this package uses in detail.
+> The online-book [Speed Up Your Test Databases - A Detailed Look](https://www.code-distortion.net/books/speed-up-your-test-databases-a-detailed-look/) explains the concepts this package uses in detail.